Saiapatsu/tile-rearranger/README.md

 # tile-rearranger

 Lua (Luvit) and ImageMagick scripts for rearranging Crossfire smoothing maps.
+They are meant for Windows and run shell commands in the Windows cmd syntax.

 There are example arrangements of smoothing edges in `example/`.
 The blob arrangement is from cr31.